 using immediate acknowledgment (i.e., transmission of an Ack frame after a SIFS).

-NOTE 2—As specified in 10.11 (A-MSDU operation), A-MSDUs are never fragmented.
+NOTE 2—As specified in 10.4 (MSDU, A-MSDU, and MMPDU fragmentation) and 10.11 (A-MSDU operation), only dynamic fragmentation is supported for A-MSDUs.

 NOTE 3—A fragmented MSDU or MMPDU transmitted by an S1G STA(#371) can be acknowledged either using immediate